Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the Lie coalgebra model of a space, and their completeness

 \subsection{Lie coalgebraic bar construction}

 \begin{definition} Let $V$ be a vector space.
-Define (ungraded) $\cofreeE(V)$ to be the quotient of $\mathbb{G}(V)$ by ${\rm Arn}(V)$, where $\mathbb{G}(V)$ is the span of the set of oriented acyclic graphs with vertices labeled by elements of $V$ modulo multilinearity in the vertices, and where ${\rm Arn}(V)$ is the subspace generated by arrow-reversing and Arnold expressions:
+Define $\cofreeE(V)$ to be the quotient of $\mathbb{G}(V)$ by ${\rm Arn}(V)$, where $\mathbb{G}(V)$ is the span of the set of oriented acyclic graphs with vertices labeled by elements of $V$ modulo multilinearity in the vertices, and where ${\rm Arn}(V)$ is the subspace generated by arrow-reversing and Arnold expressions:

-Here ${a}$, ${b}$, and ${c}$ are elements of $V$ labeling vertices of a graph which could possibly have edges connectioning to other parts of the graph (indicated by the ends of edges abutting $a$, $b$, and $c$), which are not modified in these operations. \end{definition}
+Here ${a}$, ${b}$, and ${c}$ are elements of $V$ labeling vertices of a graph which could possibly have edges connecting to other parts of the graph (indicated by the ends of edges abutting $a$, $b$, and $c$), which are not modified in these operations.

 A Lie cobracket is defined as where $e$ ranges over the edges of $G$, and $G^{\hat{e}}_1$ and $G^{\hat{e}}_2$ are the connected components of the graph obtained by removing $e$, which points to $G^{\hat{e}}_2$.
-We actually require a graded version of $\cofreeE(V)$ given in Section~3 of \cite{SiWa06}.
+In \cite{SiWa06} we show this is well defined.
+For example,